wagtail/wagtail/docs/advanced_topics/performance.rst

 Templates
 ---------

 The overhead from reading and compiling templates adds up.
-Django's :class:`cached template loader <django.template.loaders.cached.Loader>`: stores the compiled ``Template`` in memory and returns it for subsequent requests.
-Unless additional custom loaders are used, the cached loader is automatically enabled when ``DEBUG`` is ``False``.
-To enable it for custom loaders, use a settings like this:
+Django wraps its default loaders with :class:`cached template loader <django.template.loaders.cached.Loader>`: which stores the compiled ``Template`` in memory and returns it for subsequent requests.
+The cached loader is automatically enabled when ``DEBUG`` is ``False``.
+If you are using custom loaders, update your settings to use it:

 .. code-block:: python